A Visual Reinforcement Learning-Based Separate Primitive Policy for Peg-in-Hole Tasks: EXPERIMENT

-where $\alpha_{loc}$ and $\alpha_{ins}$ are temperature coefficients for entropy regularization of corresponding policies. $\mathcal{H}$ is the entropy term.
+where $\alpha_{loc}$ and $\alpha_{ins}$ are temperature coefficients for entropy regularization of corresponding policies. $\bar{\mathcal{H}}_{loc}$ and $\bar{\mathcal{H}}_{ins}$ are entropy targets for different primitives.
 The critic loss of S2P-SAC can also be obtained via Eq.~\ref{new_drqv2_critic_loss}.
 Fig.~\ref{rr_sac} illustrates the training process of S2P-SAC on challenging tasks, where S2P is not able to enhance the exploration of SAC to find the optimal full insertion state with the force penalty.
-We observe the maximum episode reward from the second row of Fig.~\ref{rr_sac} and find that S2P-SAC can only search for suboptimal states above the hole upper surface.
+In addition, S2P-SAC performs slightly better than MAPLE on the X-shape task.
 These ablation results further show that S2P can enhance the performance of visual RL algorithms under severe constraints but cannot compensate for the deficiencies of visual RL algorithms on exploration.